wellesley-cs230/wellesley-cs230.github.io/hw6.md

 You should use your `DoublyLinkedList<T>` in your implementation.
 Before starting to code, determine whether `LinkedQueue<T>` should have an **is-a** or **has-a** relationship with `DoublyLinkedList<T>`.

-## Task 2: Test your queue implementation.
+## Task 2: Test your queue implementation

 Write your tests in a `main` method in the same file as `LinkedQueue<T>`.
 Please save your tests in `LinkedQueueTests.txt`.